fimbes/fimbes-web/products/_sprzegla/en/polish/index.md

 permalink: '/en/clutches/polish/'
 translation_url: '/sprzegla/polskie/'
 ---
-Clutches from polish manufacturers - Cegielski and FUMO.
+Clutches from polish manufacturers - Cegielski, FUM and FUMO.
 The clutches do not require adjustment during service.